gmarma23/WordUnscrambler/README.md

 ## Core Implementation

-A character string is encoded to a vector holding the number of occurrences of each char, resulting in permutations of the same characters having identical vectors.
+A character string is encoded as a vector holding the number of occurrences of each char, resulting in permutations of the same characters having identical vectors.
 Then the vector is mapped to a unique signature-integer using an injective function approctimation.
 Distinct integers corespond to distinct vectors and vice versa.

 A plain txt wordlist file is used to generate a json dictionary with integer-signatures as keys and the list of words from the initial wordlist that have the same integer-signature as value of that key.
 This action is performed only once for each plain wordlist and the resulting mapped wordlist can be used multiple times from now on.